RoyceTheBiker/Haruspex/README.md

 ADB is a command line tool that can be used for file management of the Android device.

-List files in Screenshots folder
+List files in the Screenshots folder
 ```
 adb shell ls -R "/storage/self/primary/DCIM//Screenshots/"
 ```